Hyderabad cops registers cheating case against actor Hrithik Roshan

 The gym was offering weight loss packages for Rs 17,490 to Rs 36,400 for one year.
 Shashikanth availed the discount offered at the time of the centre's launch.

-He claimed that since the company advertised guaranteed weight loss and daily work out sessions and with Rithik Roshan acting as its brand ambassador, a large number of people registered themselves.
+He claimed that since the company advertised guaranteed weight loss and daily work out sessions and with Hrithik Roshan acting as its brand ambassador, a large number of people registered themselves.
 Police officer said they were investigating the case.